Yi Wai Lyn: Leading education for children with disability

 In 2004, Yi Wai Lyn founded LightHouse Learning Centre in Yangon for children with disability, with a focus on children with autism.
 That year, she went to Singapore for two months to learn about behaviour management and teaching techniques for children with autism.

 LightHouse Learning Centre was acknowledged by the Department of Social Welfare in 2006.
-Since then, Yi Wai Lyn has been invited to give lectures and provide disability inclusion training for government staff.
-With the Department of Social Welfare, Yi Wai Lyn is a trainer for Early Childhood Care Development and is involved in curriculum development.
+Since then, Yi Wai Lyn has been invited to give lectures and provide disability inclusion training.
+Yi Wai Lyn is a trainer for Early Childhood Care Development and is involved in curriculum development.
 She has also worked as a technical consultant for organisations such as Myanmar Autism Association and the Myanmar Special Education Association.

 This dedication to working with children with disability led Yi Wai Lyn to receive an Australia Awards Scholarship in 2014, enabling her to study a Master of Disability Studies at Flinders University in South Australia.
 “I had heard that Flinders University was popular for its courses in disability studies,” explains Yi Wai Lyn.